Finch-API/finch-docs/docs/3-Quickstart.md

 &sandbox=true
 ```

-Note: In production, your application will either [redirect](./Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md) your user to or [embed](./Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md) Connect.
+Note that we have `sandbox=true`.
+This is required only when calling our sandbox environment for testing purposes.

 ### Log in to the Finch Sandbox account

-Click on the Finch Sandbox employment system on the selector page and log in with the username `largeco` and password `letmein`.
+Click on the Finch Sandbox mock provider on the selector page and log in with the username `largeco` and password `letmein`.
+For more information on the various types of mock payroll providers you can test, visit our [testing](./Development-Guides/Testing.md) page.

-Note: In production, this is the final interaction your user has with Finch.
-All the following steps occur on your application's front and back-end.
+> This is the final interaction your end-user will have with Finch.
+All of the following steps will occur on your application's front-end and back-end.

 ### Exchange the authorization code for an access token

-After successfully logging in, your browser will be redirected to `https://example.com` with the query parameter `code`.
-Copy the `code` (in production, your application will copy the `code` and perform the remaining steps programmatically).
+After successfully logging in via Finch Connect, your browser will be redirected to `https://example.com` with the query parameter `code`.
+Copy the `code` from the url and save it in your text editor.
+In a production system, however, the browser will redirect to your url and your application will automatically copy the `code` and perform the remaining steps programmatically.

 To exchange the `code` for a token, you will first need to construct a basic authorization header for your application to use in the next request.
+The basic authorization header needs to be `Base64` encoded before sending it to our API.

-Run the following commands from your terminal.
-Don't include the angle brackets when replacing with your `client_id` and `client_secret`.
+Copy the commands below, paste them into your text editor, and replace `client_id` and `client_secret` found in your [Finch Dashboard](https://dashboard.tryfinch.com).
+Don't forget to remove the angle brackets when replacing `<your_finch_client_id>` and `<your_finch_client_secret>`.

 ```bash
 export FINCH_CLIENT_ID="<your_finch_client_id>"